Most people who cannot remain in their current home are advised to look for private rented accommodation.

 How do I get referred to HACTRAC?

-You can speak to an adviser at the Housing Options service.
+You can speak to an adviser at the Housing Inclusion Service.
 The adviser will assess your situation and tell you if you can be accepted on to the scheme.

 You can also contact the HACTRAC team for advice.